-The International Mind, Brain, and Education Society (IMBES) extends an open invitation to participate in poster presentations at the June 16 - 18, 2022 conference in Montreal.
+The International Mind, Brain, and Education Society (IMBES) extends an open invitation to participate in poster presentations at the July 21st-23rd, 2022 conference in Montreal.
 Poster sessions give presenters an opportunity to showcase innovative work from neuroscience, cognitive science, developmental science, or educational science or practice that is relevant to mind, brain, and education.

-The final deadline for poster submissions is TBA.
+The final deadline for poster submissions was Monday April 18th, 2022.
 Thank you to all those who submitted.

-All panel and symposia proposals received by (TBA) will be considered for the program and will be peer-reviewed.
+All panel and symposia proposals received by February 11th, 2022 will be considered for the program and will be peer-reviewed.

 Submitters will be notified by e-mail regarding the acceptance of their submission to the IMBES Conference.